Skip to main content

 AspectBNP (B-type Natriuretic Peptide)Retatrutide

 AdministrationIntravenous administration only.
 Used in acute care settings for heart failure.
-BNP levels also used diagnostically.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+BNP levels also used diagnostically.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For